Brenzee/bk_smart_contracts/README.md

 # BK Smart Contracts

-This repository contains a collection of Smart Contract developed using Solidity and inline assembly.
+This repository contains a collection of Smart Contract self-developed using Solidity and inline assembly.

 ## Smart Contracts